ku1ik/bitpocket/README.md

 ### Redirecting output to log file (bitpocket cron)

-If bitpocket is run with the cron parameter (_bitpocket cron_), it willperform a sync, but instead of showing the progress on stdout, it will redirect all output to a log file:
+If bitpocket is run with the cron parameter ( _bitpocket cron_ ), it will perform a sync, but instead of showing the progress on stdout, it will redirect all output to a log file:

     $ cd ~/BitPocket
     $ bitpocket cron

-This is mainly useful when running bitpocket through the _cron_ command.
-(See "Automatic sync with cron" for more information about how to configure this)
+As the name of this parameter implies, this is mainly useful when running bitpocket through the _cron_ command.
+(See "Automatic sync with cron" for more information about how to configure this).

 ### Displaying logs (bitpocket log)